tobiaswaldvogel/livolo-thermostat/doc/user_manual.md

 The temperature can be adjusted by touching "+" or "-".
 <img src="valve_off.jpg"/>
 After 2 seconds the display will display again the current temperature
-The blue circle indicates that the heating is currently off When the heating is active the indicator will turn red
+The blue circle indicates that the heating is currently off.
+When the heating is active the indicator will turn red.
 ## Stand by
 Touching the 'O' will turn the the thermostat to stand-by, which will turn off the display and set the minimum temperature to 5° Celsius / 41° Fahrenheit (freeze protection)
 ## Display off (night mode)